miklevin/MikeLev.in/_posts/2022-04-22-my-stories-leading-up-to-linux-python-vim-git.md

 headline: "From War-Era Pilot to Millionaire: My Journey to Take Control of My Life"
 description: Growing up with people who meant me harm, I didn't realize it until much later.
 I eventually saw my Uncle Bob as a war-era pilot and a slumlord, and I decided to take control of my life.
 I moved to New York City with my then-spouse, only to face a costly eviction and a failed marriage.
 I soon realized that everything in life is strategy and war, and I had to take over my dad's check cashing business and rescue my mom from
 keywords: Linux, Python, vim, git, Godfather-complex, SEO, check-cashing, schizophrenia, Mexico, dotcom-boom, Amazon, PR, VP, fantasies, control, strategy, war, New York City, eviction, marriage, neighbor, co-op board, custody
-categories: seo, python, success, new york city, vim, linux, git
+categories: linux, success, python, seo, git, vim, new york city
 permalink: /blog/my-stories-leading-up-to-linux-python-vim-git/
 layout: post
 ---